 Our view.
 Like Cosco, Evenflo’s travel systems are sold in chain stores like Walmart and Target—and Evenflo gets slightly better marks from readers than similarly priced Cosco models.
 But that is a low bar.
 We aren’t fans of Evenflo’s infant car seats, which of course are paired with all these strollers sold as travel systems.

 As stand-alone models, Evenflo strollers compete against Chicco, Summer and Graco’s lightweight offerings in these price points—and those brands get much better marks from our readers for quality, durability and ease of use.
-While we like the fact that Evenflo’s strollers have shed weight, the company will have to do more to win fans in a competitive market.

 One final note: we should commend Evenflo for their customer service, which earns good marks from our readers for promptly taking care of problems.
 Rating: B-